N1nsQ/WageWizard/README.md

 ## Setup database

-- If you are using Windows you can run the batch script to build database.
+- On **Windows**, you can run the batch script to build the database:
-  - run build_database.bat found in root folder
+  - Run `build_database.bat` located in the root folder.
-- Otherwise you need to manually run the SQL scripts in DB folder
+- On other systems, run the SQL scripts found in the DB folder manually.

 ## Setup backend

 - Edit the `appsettings.json` file and update the connection string with your database name.